Economics (MSc) 2017 entry

-A 2.1 degree classification from a recognised UK university in Economics or 2.1 Joint Honours in Economics and another subject that includes substantial training in mathematics, statistics, micro, macro and econometrics.
+A 2.1 degree classification from a recognised UK university in Economics or a 2.1 Joint Honours in Economics and another subject that includes substantial training in mathematics, statistics, microeconomics, macroeconomics and econometrics.

 If you studied your first degree outside the UK, see the international entry requirements.